nicolastoulemont/blog/README.md

 # Personal Blog

 This project is a bare bone front end for a blog.
-It is heavily inspired by [Tania Rascia amazing blog](https://www.taniarascia.com/) but with a different stack.
+It is heavily inspired by [Tania Rascia amazing yet simple blog design](https://www.taniarascia.com/) but with a different stack.

 ## Features